Awards

 Colin Low Award for Best Canadian Director

-$5000 Award presented by the Directors Guild of Canada (DGC)
+Presented by the Directors Guild of Canada - National Directors Division (DGC)

 Director's Guild of Canada